Henry-3/Henry-3/README.md

 - 👋 Hi, I’m @Henry-3
 - 👀 I’m interested in making the world smarter, one innovation at a time
 - 💞️ I’m looking to collaborate on enabling new businesses through data science and advanced analytics
-- 📫 How to reach me, henry.martinez@3pillarglobal.com
+- 📫 You can reach me here, henry.martinez@3pillarglobal.com and here https://www.linkedin.com/in/henryrmartinez/
 - 🌱 In the meantime, hope you and yours are safe and successful

 <!---